Efficient computation of null affine parameters: Introduction

 \section{Introduction}

-For any null curve $x^a(\lambda)$, with null tangent vector $k^a= \d x^a/\d\lambda$ and some arbitrary parameterization $\lambda$, the geodesic equation is $\nabla_k k \propto k$.
-It is only for the so-called affine parameterizations that the geodesic equation reduces to $\nabla_k k =0$.
-See for instance references~\cite{Wald,Carroll,Hartle,Poisson,Lorentzian}.
-In any arbitrary spacetime, once a specific null geodesic has been found, finding the corresponding affine parameter is a straightforward if tedious textbook exercise --- amounting to solving a first-order ordinary differential equation~\cite{Wald,Carroll,Hartle,Poisson,Lorentzian}.
+Null curves, and more specifically null geodesics, and the affine parameters that are always associated with null geodesics, are standard tools in both general relativity and astrophysics~\cite{MTW, Wald,Carroll,Hartle,Schutz1,Weinberg1,Weinberg2, Peebles, Padmanabhan, Hobson,Sachs,Stephani, Dinverno,Poisson,Lorentzian}.
+At a technical level: For any smooth null curve $x^a(\lambda)$ with a null tangent vector $k^a= \d x^a/\d\lambda$ and some arbitrary parameterization $\lambda$, the {general} geodesic equation is $\nabla_k k \propto k$.
+It is only for the so-called affine parameterizations that the geodesic equation {specifically} reduces to $\nabla_k k =0$.
+See, for instance, any of the references~\cite{MTW, Wald,Carroll,Hartle,Schutz1,Weinberg1,Weinberg2, Peebles, Padmanabhan, Hobson,Sachs,Stephani,Dinverno,Poisson,Lorentzian}.\footnote{{The situation for nongeodesic null curves is, if anything, worse.
+Changing the parameterization of a nongeodesic null curve will again modify the ``acceleration'' $\nabla_k k$ by terms proportional to the tangent vector $k$, but there is now no longer a simple prescription for choosing a preferred affine parameterization.}} In any {fixed but} arbitrary spacetime, once a specific null geodesic has been found, finding the corresponding affine parameter is a straightforward if tedious textbook exercise---amounting to solving a first-order ordinary differential equation~\cite{MTW, Wald,Carroll, Hartle,Schutz1,Weinberg1,Weinberg2, Peebles, Padmanabhan, Hobson,Sachs, Stephani, Dinverno,Poisson,Lorentzian}.
 But can this process be simplified and rearranged?
-Under what conditions is it possible to choose an affine parameter first, \emph{before} explicitly finding the null geodesics?
+Under what conditions is it possible to choose an affine parameter first, \emph{{before}} explicitly finding the null geodesics?